-Based on their current Oris Artix GT Chronograph (Ref.
+Based on their current Artix GT Chronograph (Ref.
 674 7661 4434), this new Oris Calobra Limited Edition (Ref.
-774 7661 4484) differs from the original only with a slightly cheaper Sellita movement that replaces the classic ETA 7750 work-horse, but retains the easy to operate ceramic rotating bezel, as well as the signature dashboard-styled subsidiary second indicator at 9 o’clock.
+774 7661 4484) differs from the original only with a slightly cheaper Sellita SW500 movement that replaces the classic ETA 7750 work-horse, but retains the easy-to-operate ceramic rotating bezel, as well as the signature dashboard-styled subsidiary second indicator at 9 o’clock.

 Introduced in order to celebrate the brand’s sponsorship of the annual Rally Clasico Isla Mallorca where a number of vintage cars races for some 14 kilometers across the windy road in the vicinity of Calobra, the watch features the same sporty color scheme.
 Its black dial with greenish Superluminova on the hands and bold Arabic numerals is nicely accented with red hands and scales on the chapter rings and the chronograph sub-dials.

 The black and red theme of the dial is further supported with a small red rectangle on the black ceramic bezel, as well as a number of red dots on the perforated leather strap, also black with light grey stitching that matches the color of the inner bezel.

 Like it was the case with the original that the company has introduced last year, the rotating ceramic bezel is omnidirectional, so you can easily use the chronograph function as a countdown timer if needed.

 The slightly oversized setting crown makes it especially easy to operate all functions (well, the chronograph is still operated by a pair of push-pieces at 2 and 4 o’clock) while being short enough not to bite the back of your hand at certain angles.

 This particular version lacks the traditional sapphire crystal in the back: the piece is replaced with a solid steel screw-down cover, which is engraved with a winding road and some abstract mountain.